Nivolumab (Opdivo)

 • hair thinning or hair loss

-• kidney problems – symptoms include, high blood pressure, feeling or being sick, dark urine, blood in your urine, or passing less or more urine, feeling tired, a high temperature, and pain in your lower tummy
+• inflammation of the kidneys - symptoms include high blood pressure, feeling or being sick, dark urine, blood in your urine, passing less or more urine, feeling tired, a high temperature, and pain in your lower tummy

 • lack of fluid in your body (dehydration)